Burnishing (metal): In manufacturing (intentionally)

-Roller burnishing, or surface rolling, is used on cylindrical, conical, or disk shaped workpieces.
+Roller burnishing or surface rolling, is used on cylindrical, conical, or disk shaped workpieces.
 The tool resembles a roller bearing, but the rollers are generally very slightly tapered so that their envelope diameter can be accurately adjusted.
 The rollers typically rotate within a cage, as in a roller bearing.
 Typical applications for roller burnishing include hydraulic system components, shaft fillets, and sealing surfaces.

 Very close control of size can be exercised.

 Burnishing also occurs to some extent in machining processes.
 In turning, burnishing occurs if the cutting tool is not sharp, if a large negative rake angle is used, if a very small depth of cut is used, or if the workpiece material is gummy.
 As a cutting tool wears, it becomes more blunt and the burnishing effect becomes more pronounced.
 In grinding, since the abrasive grains are randomly oriented and some are not sharp, there is always some amount of burnishing.
-This is one reason the grinding is less efficient and generates more heat than turning.
+That is a reason the grinding is less efficient and generates more heat than turning.
 In drilling, burnishing occurs with drills that have lands to burnish the material as it drills into it.
 Regular twist drills or straight fluted drills have 2 lands to guide them through the hole.
-On burnishing drills there are 4 or more lands, similar to reamers.
+There are 4 or more lands on burnishing drills similar to reamers.

-Burnish setting, also known as flush, gypsy, or shot setting, is a setting technique used in stonesetting.
+Burnish setting, also known as flush, gypsy, or shot setting is a setting technique used in stonesetting.
 A space is drilled, into which a stone is inserted such that the girdle of the stone, the point of maximum diameter, is just below the surface of the metal.
 A burnishing tool is used to push metal all around the stone to hold the stone and give a flush appearance, with a burnished edge around it.
 This type of setting has a long history but is gaining a resurgence in contemporary jewelry.